Corydoras revelatus (Hoplisoma revelatum) a Fossil Discovery

 Fossil with information tag

 How is a fossil formed?.
-Well this Corydoras died and was covered by the mud at the bottom of the river.
+Well this Corydoras/Hoplisoma died and was covered by the mud at the bottom of the river.
 The river would have dried up and the sediment compressed and hardened.
 The next process would be minerals which would seep through the bones which gradually change into rock.
 Millions of years later the fossil appears as the covering rock is worn away by wind and water.

 Acknowledgment: Jim Makin for supplying images for this article.